 - Black cohosh and Shatavari

-Support the production of female hormones
+- Support the production of female hormones and ovulation

-Regulate cycle and reduce PMS symptoms
+- Regulates the menstrual cycle and reduces PMS symptoms

 - Licorice and Paeonia

-Reduce sensitivity to androgen hormones
+- Reduce sensitivity of cells to male hormones

 Now as I mentioned earlier, while these herbs are great for eliminating hormonal acne you need to test your hormones first so that you know what herbs to a specific needs.